-	- Appropriate sum insured: Which means cover should pay out enough money to clear the site and rebuild your home if necessary.
+- Appropriate sum insured: This means cover should pay out enough money to clear the site and rebuild your home if necessary.
 Good home insurance policies have a limit of at least £250,000.
-Some are flexible so you can set a limit.
+Some are flexible, so you can set a limit.

-	- Index-linked sum insurance: Which means the sum insured increases in relation to inflation so that you don’t end up being underinsured if disaster strikes 7 years down the line.
+- Index-linked sum insurance: This means the sum insured increases in relation to inflation so that you don’t end up being underinsured if disaster strikes seven years down the line.

 - Accommodation: Covers the cost of alternative accommodation while repairs are completed.
 Good home insurance policies provide cover for up to £40,000 or 20% of the sum insured.

 - Public liability: Covers costs if anyone is injured or if their property is damaged while visiting your home.
 Good policies provide cover for up to £2 million.

 - Glass and sanitaryware: Covers costs for replacing windows, glass doors, toilets, baths, etc.

 - Underground services: Covers repairs to underground pipes and cables; for example, water, gas, and sewage pipes and electricity cables.